And now? In cookies. Why not!

 - Remove cookie dough from the refrigerator.
 Drop by Tablespoonfuls onto prepared baking sheet.
 Press a few more chocolate pretzel pieces onto the tops for looks, if desired.
 Bake for 8-10 minutes or until edges are slightly browned.
 The centers should appear very soft and puffy.
 Repeat with remaining cookie dough.

-- Make ahead tip: Cookies stay fresh covered at room temperature for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 5 days.
 Allow to come to room temperature and continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.